 Latvia: Weather Overview

-The weather in Latvia is fairly typical of its northerly location, though the climate is moderated considerably by the presence of the Baltic Sea and Gulf of Riga on its west coast.
+The weather in Latvia is fairly typical of its northerly location, though the climate is moderated considerably by the presence of the Baltic Sea and the Gulf of Riga on its west coast.
 Conditions increase in extremity the further north you head and also as you move away from the moderating influence of the sea waters.

 The climate is largely continental, temperate in parts and humid.
-The country sees a large range in annual temperatures, with winters getting particularly cold and summers getting much hotter than you might expect at such a northerly latitude.
+The country sees a large range in annual temperatures, with winters getting particularly cold and summers get much hotter than you might expect at such a northerly latitude.
 The coastâs climate can be described as maritime with winters that are slightly milder than other parts of the country.

 Riga is Latviaâs cosmopolitan capital city, lying on the eastern shores of the Baltic Sea in the Gulf of Riga.
 It sits on the fertile low-lying Eastern European plain, a plain largely covered in pine forests and lush flora.
 It has a temperate climate that sees warm summers and cold winters.

 The coldest months in Riga are January and February which have an average daily temperature of -6Â°C and see the mercury often falling below a blistering -25Â°C!
 Heavy snowfall is common; away from the coast snow cover can last for up to 80 days in winter.
 Summers in Riga are warm and particularly humid.
-The summer months see an average temperatures of about 18Â°C, though the mercury has been known to rise well into the 30âs, pushing 36Â°C on many previous occasions.
+The summer months see an average temperature of about 18Â°C, though the mercury has been known to rise well into the 30âs, pushing 36Â°C on many previous occasions.

 When the cold winds from Russia and interior Lativa hit the warm sea rain and fog is created over Riga.
 This is particularly common in the autumn months of September to November.